siberoloji/siberoloji.github.io/content/en/blog/engineering/Networks/2024-11-01-network-devices-routers-switches-and-hubs.md

 ---

 Network devices play a crucial role in the functioning of computer networks, facilitating communication between various devices.
 Among these devices, **routers**, **switches**, and **hubs** are fundamental components that serve different purposes within a network.
 Understanding the differences and functionalities of these devices is essential for anyone involved in networking, whether for personal use or in a professional environment.
-This blog post will explore each of these devices in detail, outlining their roles, how they operate, and their applications in modern networking.
+This article will explore each of these devices in detail, outlining their roles, how they operate, and their applications in modern networking.